-Given the names involved, Japanime ” Metropolis” fails to fulfill expectations, signaling an offshore career solely on ancillary among high-end buffs of manga-derived animation.
-Helmer Rintaro's reworking of a reworking of Fritz Lang’s silent classic lacks the kind of wild, outre smarts that normally propel Japanimation into wider markets.
+Given the creative names involved, Japanime ” Metropolis” fails rather spectacularly to fulfill expectations, signaling an offshore career solely on ancillary among high-end buffs of manga-derived animation.
+Reworking of a reworking of Fritz Lang’s silent classic lacks the kind of wild, outre smarts that normally propel Japanimation into wider markets.

 Helmer Rintaro has a long and distinguished career the past 40 years, and is best known in the West for his TV series “Astro Boy.”
 Script also has a distinguished provenance — from the pen of Katsuhiro Otomo (director of “Akira”) from a 1949 manga by Osamu Tezuka, the father of the genre.
 By trying to evoke the spirit of early mangas (far less kinetic than recent ones), Rintaro and Otomo have taken a calculated gamble that limits the pic’s audience, despite the smooth combination of CGI with drawn characters.
 Tale of the struggle for personal freedom in a futuristic, tyrannical society is light on action by contempo standards, and pic’s look is uninteresting, apart from occasionally bizarre backgrounds.
 Pacing is moderate, enlivened early on by a ’20s jazz score and given more drama by Wagnerian motifs in the later stages.